linz/imagery/docs/naming.md

 #### Macrons

-When a name contains macrons "Ōtorohanga" the macron is removed from the path but retained in the STAC Collection's Title / Description.
+When a name contains macrons, for example "Ōtorohanga", the macron is removed from the path but retained in the STAC Collection's Title / Description.

 #### Apostrophes